ashirt-ops/ashirt-server/backend/Readme.md

 Account recovery can be triggered by an admin for any user (except themselves).
 The account in question will generate a one-time-use code that expries in 24 hours.
 The user will need a special url that includes this code in order to login.
 Once logged in, the user will have full access to their account.
 At which point, they should probably link some other authentication system to their account, though this is not a requirement.
 The recovery scheme is baked into this system automatically, and cannot be disabled, except by recompiling the backend, and specifically removing the addition of this auth scheme.

 A separate set of recovery exists for users to initiate a self-service recovery.
 In this case, users will need to select the "Forgot your password?" option from the login page.
 This method is expected to only be valid for local/default loigin.
 Users will receive an email with a link to recover their account.
 The recover code will expire in 24 hours from the time the email was sent.

+#### Preprovisioning / Inviting users

+In certain circumstances, you may want to create an account for a user you anticipate joining.
+Admins can do this via navigating to "User Management" on the frontend admin console, and clicking the "Create new user" button.
+This will create a new local account, and provide the admin with a one-time login for the new user.

+##### Recovery-based user invites (Workaround)

+In certain situations, having a local auth user account may not be ideal, but you may still want to preprovision a new user.
+This is possible via a small workaround with some existing functionality.
+See the below for the steps.

+Note: Local Authentication must still be enabled in this situation, even if it is not used.

+1. Login as an admin
+2. Navigate to the admin tools, and specifically to the User Management screen
+3. Click on the `Create New User` button to create an initial user account.
+Provide valid data for the existing fields, and remember the name given
+4. After creating the new user, search for that user in the User List.
+5. Once you find the user, under `Actions`, choose the `Generate Recovery Code`
+6. Provide the recovery URL to the new user. they can use this to do a one-time login.
+Along with the code, tell the new user to link their account via one of the approved authentication methods.

+After this, the user will be able to login normally, using their preferred login mechanism.

+Note that the one-time login via local auth will still be active.

+To remove the one-time password:

+1. Find the user in the User List
+2. Choose `Edit User`, and navigate to `Authentication Methods`
+3. Find the `local` authentication scheme, and under Actions, choose `Delete`

 ### API Keys